Enrollment Steps for Non-CMS Students

-You must submit a new copy of their high school transcript (signed), a new CCP Pathway Form and proof of homeschool (if applicable) prior to enrolling in CCP for any subsequent semesters.
+Students must submit an updated copy of their high school transcript (signed), a new CCP Pathway Form and proof of homeschool (if applicable) prior to enrolling in CCP for any subsequent semesters.
 On the form, students may confirm that they want to continue on their current pathway or switch pathways.
 Students do not need to re-submit their assessment scores as CPCC will have those on file.
-Again, we encourage students to complete this process two weeks prior to CCP register.